UKPLab/eacl2026-meta-review-as-dialog/README.md

 > Meta-reviewing is a pivotal stage in the peer-review process, serving as the final step in determining whether a paper is recommended for acceptance.
 Prior research on meta-reviewing has treated this as a summarization problem over review reports.
 However, complementary to this perspective, meta-reviewing is a decision-making process that requires weighing reviewer arguments and placing them within a broader context.
 Prior research has demonstrated that decision-makers can be effectively assisted in such scenarios via dialogue agents.
 In line with this framing, we explore the practical challenges for realizing dialog agents that can effectively assist meta-reviewers.
 Concretely, we first address the issue of data scarcity for training dialogue agents by generating synthetic data using Large Language Models (LLMs) based on a self-refinement strategy to improve the relevance of these dialogues to expert domains.
 Our experiments demonstrate that this method produces higher-quality synthetic data and can serve as a valuable resource towards training meta-reviewing assistants.
 Subsequently, we utilize this data to train dialogue agents tailored for meta-reviewing and find that these agents outperform *off-the-shelf* LLM-based assistants for this task.
 Finally, we apply our agents in real-world meta-reviewing scenarios and confirm their effectiveness in enhancing the efficiency of meta-reviewing.
 >
-This repository contains the code to reproduce the ReMuSE experiments on different domains along with the dialogue agent setups that we used in our paper.
+This repository contains the code to reproduce the experiments in our **EACL 2026** main paper, **"Decision-Making with Deliberation: Meta-reviewing as a Document-grounded Dialogue"**.

 <p align="center">
 <img src="assets/Fig1_v2.png" width="500">